Vegetarian 15 Bean Soup

 - 2 tablespoons balsamic vinegar

-Soak 20 oz of beans overnight or for at least a few hours if you have time.
-This is not totally necessary, but it will reduce the cooking time later.
-You can skip and go to step 2 if you like.
-(Throw away that flavor packet that comes with the beans.
-You won't need it.)
+- Soak beans overnight or for at least a few hours if you have time.ย This is not totally necessary, but it will reduce the cooking time later.ย You can skip and go to step 2 if you like.
+(Throw away that flavor packet that comes with the beans.ย You won't need it.)

-Put 20 oz of beans in a pot with enough water to cover them with about 3 inches of water and boil for 20 minutes.
-Turn off the heat and let the beans sit for 1/2 hour before draining off the muddy looking water and rinsing the partially cooked beans.
+- Drain the soaked beans, then put them in a pot with enough water to cover them by about 3 inches, and boil for 20 minutes.ย Turn off the heat and let the beans sit for 1/2 hour before draining off the muddy-looking water and rinsing the partially cooked beans.

-Peel and dice a medium-sized onion.
-Saute in 2 tbsp of olive oil over low heat for about 5 minutes until the onion becomes translucent.
+- Peel and dice a medium-sized onion, then sautรฉ in 2 tbsp olive oil over low heat for about 5 minutes, until translucent.

-Simmer the soup at a slow boil stirring occasionally for about 45 minutes if you presoaked the beans or 90 minutes if you didn't presoak the beans.
+- Simmer the soup at a slow boil, stirring occasionally, for about 45 minutes if you presoaked the beans, or 90 minutes if you didn't.

-Add 2 tbsp of balsamic vinegar to the pot of soup about 10 minutes before serving.
+- Add 2 tbsp of balsamic vinegar to the soup pot about 10 minutes before serving.

 - Add the partially cooked beans, broth, tomatoes, oil, diced onion, salt, and spices to a crockpot.